About Me

 Hello!

+I am currently an Assistant Professor at Georgetown University’s McDonough School of Business, where I have taught courses in competitive strategy and managerial economics across undergraduate, graduate, and part-time programs.
 I earned my Ph.D. at Duke University, M.A. in economics from Boston University, and B.S. and B.A. degrees in finance, economics, and mathematics from Indiana University.